Skip to main content

 Commercially bought EVs

-SEAI provides grant supports towards the purchase of new N1 (light commercial vehicle) category electric vehicles for business and public entities.
-N1 category vehicles are typically small goods carrying vans with a technically permissible maximum mass not exceeding 3500kg.
+SEAI provides grant supports towards the purchase of new N1 (light commercial vehicle) category electric vehicles for business, public entities and private individuals.
+N1 category vehicles are typically small goods carrying vans with a technically permissible maximum mass of less than 3500kg.
 For the purpose of the grant SEAI will classify these as N1S vehicles.

 Large Panel Vans